 Hanle, home to the Indian Astronomical Observatory, is restricted to foreigners.

 Ladakh can only be accessed only by road or by plane.
 One road comes from Manali and another from Srinagar, each a lengthy trip through high altitude roads that close for much of the year.
 From November until April/May you can only reach Leh by flight as the roads are blocked with heavy snow.

-All routes in are unforgettable.
-Flying in gives you a birds eye view of the Himalayas.
-The roads in are tricky and time conuming but are a tourist attraction in themselves.
+All routes are unforgettable.
+Flying in gives you a birds-eye view of the Himalayas.
+The roads are tricky and time consuming but are a tourist attraction in themselves.
 The transition of scenery from the lakes and greenery of Kashmir or the green hills of Manali into the arid expanse of the Ladakhi Himalayas is unique.

 Once you are in Ladakh you can travel via taxi, a car in your own name (no rental cars), a motorbike rented within Ladakh or, for the most adventurous, bicycle.
 The prices of all these modes of transport are dictated by the taxi and travel agency union.